Chiropractor’s Guide: How to Sit with Spinal Stenosis

 Is It Better to Walk or Sit With Spinal Stenosis?

-Keeping your posture aligned when you are sitting, walking around is really important for those of us with spinal stenosis.
-When we have good alignment it reduces the pressure on our spinal cord which means less pain!
+Keeping your posture aligned when you are sitting and walking around is vital for those of us with spinal stenosis.
+Having good alignment reduces the pressure on our spinal cord, which means less pain!

 Best Chair for Spinal Stenosis

 The following minimum requirements for an ergonomic office chair may help prevent the pain associated with spinal stenosis: